Peter-Schneider-Wohnheim/trash-sorting-game/README.md

 - Wrong placements increase your mistake count.
 - The game ends after 5 mistakes.
 - Items wrap around the left/right edges.

-## Game Modes
-### Normal Mode (default):
-- Only the 6 main trash categories are included.
-- The rotate gesture / `f` key is disabled.
-- Items that don’t belong to any known category are not shown.

-### Expert Mode:
-- Includes a 7th category: “Sonstige” (miscellaneous).
-- Use the rotate gesture or press `f` to discard such items.
-- More challenging for eco-experts 💪

-You can toggle the game mode anytime using the "Toggle mode" button.

 ## Categories of Waste
 The game includes the following waste categories: